wp-plugins/activecampaign-subscription-forms/readme.txt

 * Verified this works with latest versions of WordPress and ActiveCampaign
 * Updated installation instructions

+= 2.0 =
+* Re-configured to work with ActiveCampaign version 5.4
+* Improved some areas

 == Upgrade Notice ==

 = 1.1 =
 * Installation instructions updated if you are having trouble installing it

+= 2.0 =
+* Version 2.0 will NOT work with ActiveCampaign versions < 5.4